One Voice Fellowship is a new multi-lingual church in Northern Virginia.

 the Trinity is alive in these verses.
 He is the beginning and end of all we do.
 If it isn’t done for His glory, if it is not His vision, it is doomed to fail.

 Pastor Chris Sicks

-Chris Sicks has served on staff at Alexandria Presbyterian Church since 2001.
-As Pastor of Mercy, he strives to show compassion in Word and deed to the congregation and community.
+Chris Sicks served on staff at Alexandria Presbyterian Church for 20 years.
+As Pastor of Mercy, he labored to show compassion in Word and deed to the congregation and community.
 He is founder and board president of For the Nations DC, offering English classes to refugees and immigrants four days a week, to help our new neighbors acclimate and discover the truth and love of Jesus.

 Chris is a graduate of Reformed Theological Seminary DC.